objcio/articles/2014-09-10-power-of-swift.md

 }
 ```

 This is a great way of writing functions that are open for extension.
-By taking in values that should conform to a protocol, rather than concrete types, you leave it up to the user of your API to add more types.
+By taking in values that should conform to a protocol—rather than concrete types—you leave it up to the user of your API to add more types.
 You can still use the flexibility of enums, but by combining them with protocols, you can be even more expressive.
 Depending on your use-case, you can now easily choose whether you want an open or a closed API.

 ## Type Safety